techielins/DevOps/Terraform/AWS/ec2/README.md

 # DevOps

-Terreform scripts to provision EC2 instance in AWS.
+Terreform scripts to provision VPC, Security Group and EC2 instance in AWS.